 Designate sections or whole pages of your catalogs to advertising your stores.
 You have full control of your online catalog, so make it highlight everything you offer.
 Fressnapf, the largest pet food company in Europe, reminds online shoppers of its many stores through a popup.

 Similar to Fressnapf, building supplies chain XL-BYG offers catalog shoppers the option to checkout online or via their nearest store.
 There's also a section in the catalog dedicated to finding out store opening times.

 So use your catalogs to remind shoppers of your store.
 Like XL-BYG, give your customers options.
 Encourage them to find out more by keeping your stores a strong focus throughout your online channels.

 Speaking of channels, its a consistent omni-channel approach that creates a successful online to offline experience.

-To spread that message and your online catalog, there's one clear place you need to be.
+To spread that message along with your catalogs, there's one clear place you need to be.
+Social media.

 Yep, we all know how important it is.
 Social media helps grow your audience, build loyal followers and encourages sales.
 But it's also a place to push your catalogs and advertise your in-store experience.
 However to successfully do this, you need to make sure your brand is consistent.

 If your online and offline experience are mismatched and completely different, you'll confuse shoppers and potentially lose their interest.
 Italian home store La Casa Moderna links its Instagram followers directly to its catalogs.
 And the style of both channels remains the same so it's easily recognizable to loyal fans.